MicrosoftDocs/bot-docs/articles/dotnet/state.md

 ---
 title: Manage conversational state | Microsoft Docs
-description: Learn how to manage state using the Bot Builder SDK for .NET.
+description: Teach your bot to remember and recall parts of a conversation by managing state data with the Bot Builder SDK for .NET.
 author: kbrandl
 manager: rstand
 ms.topic: article